 Everything you learn at Victoria University Polytechnic has direct links to the real world.
 You’ll learn practical skills through a mix of sketching and design work and training in the latest computer-aided drafting (CAD) software.
-Classes are held at our new state-of-the-art trades hub at our Sunshine Campus, a sustainable training facility with modern high-tech labs.
+Classes are held at our new state-of-the-art trades facilities at our Sunshine Campus.
 Learning with us means you’ll get the hands-on learning to be job-ready when you graduate.

 You’ll learn from teachers who have valuable industry contacts and the latest industry-standard skills.
 You’ll also develop links with industry and professional experience through: